-A group of inventory sites scores highly for 'history' but, because their community value scores are not high enough they do not qualify for Local Green Space designation.
-The features for which the identified sites have been selected and notified are listed in the environmental inventory (see supporting information).
+A group of inventory sites scored highly for 'history' but, because their community value scores are not high enough they do not qualify for Local Green Space designation.
+The features for which the identified sites have been selected and notified are listed in the environmental inventory (see Appendix A, Fig. 3).
 The Policies Map and Fig. 7 in Appendix A show their locations.